nickhardiman/libvirt-host/README.md

-virtualization-host, an Ansible role
+libvirt-host, an Ansible role
 ====================================

-This role installs and runs the libvirt environment on a fresh RHEL 9 host.
+This role sets up a libvirt environment on a fresh RHEL 9 host.

 The role creates these resources.
 I haven't got around to writing something to delete them and return to a shiny new state.